grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

-Luckily, `nbconvert` comes with a [TagRemovePreprocessor](https://nbconvert.readthedocs.io/en/latest/api/preprocessors.html#nbconvert.preprocessors.TagRemovePreprocessor) that allows to filter cells based on their metadata. to hide input and output cells in jupyter notebooks.
+Luckily, `nbconvert` comes with a [TagRemovePreprocessor](https://nbconvert.readthedocs.io/en/latest/api/preprocessors.html#nbconvert.preprocessors.TagRemovePreprocessor) that allows to filter cells based on their metadata.

 By enabling the preprocessor, we can, for instance, add `{'tags': ["remove_input"]}` to the metadata of an individual cell and hide the input-code in the HTML report.